LauraElenaCozma/Spring-Ticket-Shop/README.md

 # Online Ticket Shop

-## REST services for an online store with tickets for plays, using Spring Boot.
+## REST services for an online store with tickets for plays, using Spring Boot framework.

 ## Features:
 - Get top events by sold tickets